sbcat/ez2-ocr/README.md

 This is an old attempt to visually extract score data from the EZ2AC Final: EX results screen using OpenCV and EasyOCR, superseded by the lightfall score hook.
 I got this working most of the time, but was unable to get it fully consistent.
-Uploading this in case it would help anyone.